hildjj/node-abnf/README.md

 ### RuleRef.name
 The name of the rule that was referenced

-### RuleRef.line
+### RuleRef.loc
-The line in the input file where the rule name was referenced.
+The Peggy location in the input file where the rule name was referenced.